lalayh/3DSPGNet/README.md

 9. Install the [AnyGrasp SDK](https://github.com/graspnet/anygrasp_sdk).
 Note: to avoid package conflicts, [graspnetAPI](https://github.com/graspnet/graspnetAPI) must be installed from source.
 Also, replace the `demo.py` file in grasp_detection with our `demo.py`.

-10. You can download the GraspNeRF pretrained weights from [here](https://github.com/PKU-EPIC/GraspNeRF).
+10. We compare our method in the environment defined by [GraspNeRF](https://github.com/PKU-EPIC/GraspNeRF).
+You may treat GraspNeRF-main as an independent repository; installation and evaluation procedures follow those described in GraspNeRF-main/README or the original [GraspNeRF](https://github.com/PKU-EPIC/GraspNeRF) repository.
+Note that torch_scatter in the `wheels` directory needs to be installed locally.
+In addition, comparisons can also be conducted in our environment.
+You can download the GraspNeRF pretrained weights from [here](https://github.com/PKU-EPIC/GraspNeRF).
 After downloading, please place the file under `src/nr/ckpt`.

 ## Self-supervised Data Generation